toney-kim/CIT114_Fall2021/README.md

 # CIT114_Fall2021
-## This account has Cassie's notes for CIT 114,
+## This account has Toney's notes for CIT 114,

 *Here is an example of an unordered list...*